 Interface

 Most modern bikes have advanced control and display systems, but several models stand out.
 The newest Rad Power, Aventon, and Lectric models particularly impressed us with their large digital display screens placed in the center of the handlebars for easy visibility.
 These screens provide a plethora of information, including your current speed, pedal assist level, distance traveled, time, and more.
 These bikes also have user-friendly control buttons next to the left grip, making them easily accessible while riding.
-Additionally, Aventon has taken an extra step with their Aventure.2 model, which is compatible with the Aventon companion app.
+Additionally, Aventon has taken an extra step with their Level 3 model, which is compatible with the Aventon companion app and ACU.
 This app allows you to synchronize with your bike's display, change settings, record rides, and share your cycling experiences with the Aventon community.
+Using the ACU, you can track the bike's location, establish a geo-fence that the bike won't operate outside of, and electronically lock the bike.

 The Ride1Up Prodigy and the Roadster V3 models feature all-in-one units that combine button controls and displays in a single unit, mounted to the handlebar by the left grip.
 The displays show a vast array of data and are easy to read, although their smaller screen size and location make them a little less user-friendly than models that feature larger screens in the center of the handlebars.